 The sunset duration varies by latitude, but let’s just consider one latitude, 40o north, the latitude Denver or Philadelphia in the United States, or Beijing in China.
 At that latitude, on the day of solstice, the sun sets in about 3 and 1/4 minutes.

-On the other hand, at 40o north latitude, the solstice sun sets in roughly 2 and 3/4 minutes.
+On the other hand, at 40o north latitude, the equinox sun sets in roughly 2 and 3/4 minutes.

 At more northerly temperate latitudes, the sunset duration is greater; and at latitudes closer to the equator, the sunset duration is less.
 Near the Arctic Circle (65o north latitude), the duration of a solstice sunset lasts about 15 minutes; at the equator (0o latitude), the solstice sun takes a little over 2 and 1/4 minutes to set.
 Regardless of latitude, however, the duration of sunset is always longest at or near the solstices.